 Karyna Shuliak was Epstein’s last known girlfriend who was named in his will – did she also have his baby?

-Details of Jeffrey Epstein’s trust agreement have shone a light on his relationship with a Belarusian woman almost forty years his junior.
-As messages emerge, sent from Sarah Ferguson congratulating the paedophile on the birth of his baby boy, Katie Rosseinsky explores what we know about his last girlfriend, who stood to inherit much of his estate.
+Jeffrey Epstein’s trust agreement has shed light on his relationship with a Belarusian woman almost 40 years his junior.
+As messages emerge from Sarah Ferguson congratulating him on the birth of a son, Katie Rosseinsky examines what we know about the woman who stood to inherit a fortune

 A ranch in New Mexico.
 A flat in Paris.
 The infamous island of Little St James.
 The similarly notorious townhouse in New York. $50 million.
 And a 33-carat diamond ring.
 This is just some of what the convicted paedophile and multi-millionaire Jeffrey Epstein wanted to leave behind for his last known girlfriend, Karyna Shuliak.